-Day 12, Monday 19th August CEDUNA - PORT LINCOLN Today we work our down the Eyre Peninsula, following the seafood trail to Port Lincoln (about 400km).
+Day 12, Saturday 8th August CEDUNA - PORT LINCOLN

+Today we work our down the Eyre Peninsula, following the seafood trail to

+Port Lincoln (about 400km).
 We will travel down the coast to Streaky Bay and onto Venus Bay (our lunch stop).
 As we head south the scenery along this section of the Eyre Peninsula becomes increasingly rugged and spectacular.
 We'll stop at places like Cummins Lookout for amazing photo opportunities and see if the endangered osprey is nesting on the jagged tor off the coastal cliffs.
 Like many stretches of the Eyre Peninsula coastline, this is a significant breeding habitat for raptors such as the southern osprey, white-bellied sea eagle and peregrine falcon.
 We will also stop at Lock's Well Beach, which reveals yet more dramatic coastline of the Eyre Peninsula, and Talia Caves.
 Port Lincoln and, more broadly, the Eyre Peninsula is Australia's seafood capital.
 Port Lincoln is renowned for its Southern Bluefin tuna, King George whiting, Spencer Gulf king prawns and Southern Rock lobsters.
 Port Lincoln is home to a very large tuna fishing fleet.
 Accommodation is at the Port Lincoln Hotel, with dinner at Fumo (or similar).
-B/L/D

-Day 13, Tuesday 20th August COFFIN BAY This morning, we headed to Coffin Bay cruise to sample more seafood.
-Contrary to some beliefs, Coffin Bay isn't named after anything to do with burying the dead.
+B/L/D beliefs, Coffin Bay isn't named after anything to do with burying the dead.
 Matthew Flinders named it after Resident Naval Commissioner Sir Isaac Coffin in early 1802.
 Coffin Bay is a pretty coastal holiday area with beautiful bays and beaches.
 The highlight of Coffin Bay is the ruggedly spectacular Coffin Bay National Park and the spectacularly delicious Coffin Bay oysters.
 The oyster industry in South Australia was started not long after the colony was first established.
 Native Angasi oysters were wildharvested and taken to Adelaide for sale.
 Overfishing caused the decline in catches and the cessation of the industry by the late 1800s.
 In the late 60s, Japanese Pacific Oysters were introduced, and the industry was rekindled.
 This morning we are joining Experience Coffin Bay Tours for their 10 am trip to the oyster farms on the water.
 Dress warmly; this tour is 3.5 hours.
 The tour is chilled and relaxed.
 You will experience all the beauty of the pure and pristine coastline, spot seals at "The Brothers" islands and enjoy the dolphins if they appear along the way.
-The Coffin Bay National Park surrounds the bay and farming land on the other.
+The Coffin Bay National Park surrounds the bay, and farming land is on the other.
 We'll motor out approximately 16km to the oyster leases to learn about farming the oysters and try our hand at harvesting fresh ones to open and enjoy.
 If you want to immerse yourself in the experience, there is an option to walk around in the water in waders (waders are provided, but bring a towel).
 The waders have in-built boots, so wear a pair of warm socks.
 If you are still hungry after the oysters, we will stop briefly at a cafe (at your own expense).
 After the afternoon cruise, we drove out to Coffin Bay National Park before returning to Port Lincoln, where, if we had time and energy, we could drive to the main harbour to do a leisurely walk around the tuna fishing fleet.
 We will have our farewell dinner at Sarrins Restaurant at our hotel.
-B/D Day 14, Wednesday 21st August DEPARTURE This brings to an end our epic WA to SA tour.
-Bill will drop you at the airport after breakfast.
-Aim for a midmorning flight.
-B Note.
-The accommodation on this tour will offer the best level of comfort available.
-We stay at roadhouses when crossing the Nullarbor as this is the only accommodation available.
-You will have an ensuite bathroom at every stay.
-Consider extending your stay in Adelaide.
-As our hotel is in the city's heart, you are within walking distance of many attractions.
+B/D